Sliding Doors

 The inciting incident occurs at 12 minutes when Timeline 1 (catches train): Helen arrives home early and discovers Gerry in bed with Lydia, shattering her world and understanding of her relationship.
 Timeline 2 (misses train): Helen arrives home after Lydia has left, remaining unaware of the betrayal, but the disruption has still occurred—she's unemployed and vulnerable, just doesn't know the full extent of her problems..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This illustrates the protagonist's commitment to Timeline 1: Helen actively chooses to reinvent herself—she cuts and dyes her hair, starts her own PR business, and opens herself to a relationship with James.
+This demonstrates the protagonist's commitment to Timeline 1: Helen actively chooses to reinvent herself—she cuts and dyes her hair, starts her own PR business, and opens herself to a relationship with James.
 Timeline 2: Helen chooses to stay with Gerry despite her suspicions and unhappiness, taking on multiple low-paying jobs to support them both.
 Both are active choices that launch her into Act 2 of each respective reality., moving from reaction to action.

 The Collapse moment at 75 minutes (76% through) represents the emotional nadir.
 Here, Timeline 1: Helen sees James with his ex-wife and misinterprets the situation, believing he's been lying to her just like Gerry did.
 Heartbroken, she runs into the street and is hit by a van.
 Timeline 2: Helen finally discovers Gerry's affair with Lydia and collapses in anguish.
-Both timelines contain a literal and metaphorical death—physical trauma in one, death of her denial in the other., illustrates the protagonist at their lowest point.
+Both timelines contain a literal and metaphorical death—physical trauma in one, death of her denial in the other., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 80 minutes initiates the final act resolution at 81% of the runtime.
 Timeline 1: Helen dies in the hospital, but not before James reaches her and she understands he truly loved her.
 Her final moment is one of clarity and peace.
 Timeline 2: Helen leaves Gerry, choosing herself over the comfort of denial.
 The synthesis of both timelines is the realization that truth—however painful—is essential, and that some experiences teach us what we need even if we don't get the outcome we wanted., demonstrating the transformation achieved throughout the journey.